2,5-Dimethoxy-4-chloroamphetamine: United States

 DOC is not scheduled or controlled at the federal level in the United States, but the Department of Justice considers it to be an analogue of DOB and, as such, possession or sale could be prosecuted under the Federal Analogue Act.
+In December 2023, the US Drug Enforcement Administration issued a notice of proposed rulemaking that would classify both 2,5-dimethoxy-4-chloroamphetamine and 2,5-dimethoxy-4-iodoamphetamine as schedule I controlled substances.

 In the United States, the analogues DMA, DOB, and DOM are Schedule I controlled substances.

-US State of Florida
+Florida

 DOC is a Schedule I controlled substance in the state of Florida making it illegal to buy, sell, or possess.